Welcome

 by: Leonard "Lennie" Swingen

-In the fall of 1919, Stoughton American Legion Post 59 was formed with Fred Mattingly serving as the posts first Commander.
-The post was named after the first World War I casualty of Stoughton, Otis Sampson.
+In the fall of 1919, Stoughton American Legion Post 59 was formed, with Fred Mattingly serving as the Post's first Commander.
+The Post was named in honor of Otis Sampson, Stoughton's first casualty of World War I.

-For many years, the post occupied several locations on main street until in 1944 it found a permanent home in the former Congregational Church building at 401 S. 5th street.
+For many years, the Post occupied several locations on Main Street until 1944, when it found a permanent home in the former Congregational Church building at 401 S. Fifth Street.
 Palmer Henderson was very influential in obtaining a loan to help purchase the building.
-Many of the Legion members pitched in with both cash donations and manual labor to help remodel the building for their club house use.
-The Ladies Auxiliary was very helpful in “dressing up” the building.
+Many of the Legion members pitched in with both cash donations and manual labor to help remodel the building for use as their clubhouse.
+The Ladies Auxiliary was very helpful in "dressing up" the building.